xuyanMax/phrases/doc/english/sentences.md

 例句:
 - Here comes the bus.
-- Then came the hour we had been looking forward to .
+- Then came the hour we had been looking forward to.
 - Now comes your turn.
 - Here she is.
 - Here you are.